joseisaacz/HelloWorld/README.md

 # HelloWorld
-I'am testing github and learn how to use it.
+I'am testing github and learning how to use it.